alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 - Your **Estimated Earnings**, derived from equation (1).

 For the _current_ cycle, all metrics are exact, as the staked tokens are already defined.
 For the _upcoming_ cycles, all metrics are estimates since we cannot predict how many LP tokens will be staked; we can only say how many LP tokens are commited so far for that cycle.
 This explains why the APR percentage appears higher for more distant cycles, due to the estimated total staked amount.

-### Average APR

-This metric represents the average of all your farming cycle APRs (both current and upcoming).